Expand AllClick here for a more accessible version

 Office of Long-Term Living (OLTL) Enrollment Services: The OLTL Enrollment Services subsystem will be used by the Enrollment Services Entity and DHS and PA Department of Aging (PDA) to manage the process to assist individuals in exploring and applying for Long-Term Services and Supports (LTSS).

 Due to COVID-19, the ECM project has been delayed, but the DHS is actively working to develop a new timeline and will provide information to the counties when it becomes available.
-Decisions need to be made about the order of subsystems within a phase and the roll-out strategy for each subsystem.
+Decisions need to be made about the order of subsystems within a phase and the roll-out strategy for each

 The ECM implementation timeline spans multiple years and is comprised of three phases.
 The following describes, at a high level, the anticipated phases and timing of each:

 - Child Welfare Case Management (CW CM) Targeted Implementation Date of Spring 2025

 Advantages of an integrated Enterprise Case Management system include: